 In Fig. 3c it is observed that the average rate of clusterhead change increases rapidly for MOBIC and PPC, at a lower rate for ALM, and stays reasonable for both APROVE formulations.
 In Fig. 3d, all algorithms produce an increasing number of clusters with increasing channel error.
 We note that ALM yields an improvement over MOBIC and PPC.
 However, the number of clusters generated by both APROVE formulations is much less than that of the others, even in high channel error conditions.
-As with the mobility performance study, the performance of Asynchronous APROVE is very similar to the performance of APROVE with a long Cl.
-Fig. 3b shows that in terms of average cluster member duration, Asynchronous APROVE has the best performance.
+As with the mobility

 Fig. 3.
 The impact of channel error on clustering performance, comparing APROVE, Asynchronous APROVE, MOBIC, PPC and ALM.
 APROVE with Clustering Interval is plotted with CI = 30, 60, 120, and 150 s.
-Both APROVE formulations have τ_f = 30 s. (a) The average clusterhead duration. (b) The average cluster member duration. (c) The average rate of clusterhead change. (d) The average number of clusters.
+Both APROVE formulations have $\tau_f = 30$ s. (a) The average clusterhead duration. (b) The average cluster member duration. (c) The average rate of clusterhead change. (d) The average number of clusters.